 First up; macros is short for “macronutrients” which means proteins, fats, and carbohydrates.
 More specifically, the ratio or percentage of calories we consume from each source.

 As to what IIFYM is all about… here’s a video I made earlier in the year to promote one of my online training programs.
-There’s also an entry on my business site about the good, the bad, and the ugly in IIFYM.
-Definitely check that out when you’re through here.

 So like it says in the video, you’re either eating the right amount or you’re not.
 When people talk about the importance of meal timing, meal frequency, glycemic index, cutting out this or that for whatever reason… what happens if you do all of that, but at the end of the day are still consuming more calories than are required to maintain current weight?